 It's very simple to pull off!
 Once you master this the first time, you'll be making this Jamaican chicken dinner all the time!

-Browning sauce is crucial to achieving that depth of flavour, so make sure not to skip this step.
+Browning sauce is crucial to achieving that depth of flavour/colour, so make sure not to skip this step.

-Browning is used for that rich, deep colour and NOT the same as burnt sugar, which yields a dark colour and subtle sweet note.
+Browning is used for that rich, deep colour and it is NOT the same as burnt sugar, which yields a dark colour and subtle sweet note.

-Coconut palm sugar is a low glycemic index sweetener made from 'tapping' the sap of the coconut palm tree.
+Coconut palm sugar is a low glycemic index sweetener made from 'tapping' the sap of the coconut palm tree I like to use this marinating the chicken.

 This is by far more superior to the overly processed brown sugar, albeit expensive.
 Keep in mind it's nutritional properties are retained through its minimal processing.